hargup/contractx/notes.md

     Please state your position and give a reason, then move on to the next step.

+### Response

 I believe Clayon should be able to sue Waterworks for the damages as a Third Party Beneficiary.

 Assuming no other law applies to the situation and Clayton is a tax paying citizen, a part of Clayton's taxes goes to The City of Cambridge, in return he expects to receive municipality services, this include services from the fire department.
 Because the fire department failed to deliver their part of the bargain, Clayton should be sue The City of Cambridge.
 Now, because Waterworks Inc. failed to deliver their contractual obligation with The City of Cambridge, the city should be able to sue Waterworks Inc. Hence, to prevent these double law suits, Clayon should be able to sue Waterworks Inc. directly as a third party beneficiary.

-## Question

-Can I sue Reliance Industries if they fuck with my power supply?
-Can the government sue Reliance Industries if they fuck with power supply?
-Can I force the government to sue Reliance if they fuck with my power supply?

-# Unit 8:
+# Unit 8: Agency, Partnerships, Corporations, and Regulation

-* Assignment of Contracts
-* Agency and corporation

 ## Assignment

 ### Video 1

-* Barter: The items needs to be exchanged then and there, needs "double coincident"
+* Barter: The items needs to be exchanged then and there, needs "double coincidence"

-* Money: Change money for a good, then buy the required good from soneone else.
+* Money: Change money for a good, then buy the required good from someone else, no need to "double coincidence"

-* Credit: If I don't have money now but hopes to get it later, I can give a promise, a contract to pay later.
+* Credit: If I don't have money now but hopes to get it later, I can give a promise to pay later.

+* Assignment of Contract: The seller of the good can sell the promise (the contract) to someone else to get money then and there.

 Example: Sohan buys Sandals from Mohan with a promise to pay $100 in October.
 Dead weight loss avoided as we are able to make a deal.
 Now Mohan needs money